UQ-RCC/hpc-docs/guides/conda-environment.md

 >If you have the conda initialisation in your `.bashrc` file then you cannot use onBunya.
 To use the virutal desktop in onBunya you need to have clean `.bashrc` file.
 The easiest was to clean it is to run <br>
 >`conda init --reverse`<br>

+## Important warning to not run installs on login nodes
 >[!IMPORTANT]
 >**ALL** software builds should be done on a compute node.
 Processes running on the login nodes, including software builds (conda environments, make-make install, EasyBuild) will most likley be killed if found on the login nodes.
 >